Ecuador · September

 What makes September worth visiting

-- •End of dry season
+- •End of dry season, but still good weather

-- •Fewer crowds than July/August
+- •Fewer crowds post-summer holidays

 What to pack for Quito in September